openpreserve/jpylyzer/_posts/2022-06-28-Release-of-jpylyzer-2-1-0.md

 pip install jpylyzer --pre --user
 ```

-To upgrade an existing version of jpylyzer, use:
+To upgrade an existing version of Jpylyzer, use:

 ```bash
 pip install jpylyzer --upgrade --pre --user